knd94/YouTube_Discord_Bot_Notifications/README.md

 If you don't pip install discord.py or pip install discord.py google-api-python-client , it will not work.

 Like I said in the description, I'm looking for a TikTok notification system on Discord too.
-As well as that, I will look into a livestream notification feature too.